 Best Portable Drawing Tablets

 If you use a Mac as your main computer, you should strongly consider purchasing an iPad to use as a drawing tablet.
 In 2015, Apple released the Pencil, an iOS-compatible stylus, instantly transforming every iPad into an amazing tool for artists.
 The iPad and Apple Pencil work together like a charm.
 Connecting the two is effortless, and once paired, the connection is seamless.
 The Pencil is also one of the most accurate tablet styli, rivaling Wacom pens and the Surface Pen in performance.
-While applications like Photoshop, Illustrator, ZBrush, and Maya aren’t available (yet) for iOS, there are a host of excellent drawing and photo-editing apps for iPad, such as Procreate and Affinity Photo.
-Adobe is also working on a full version of Photoshop for iPad, which is set to come out in the next year.
-The iPad is also fully capable of serving as a traditional drawing tablet.
-Apps like Astropad or Duet Display allow you to use your iPad as a second display, so you can use it to work on any program you use on your computer.
+The iPad has historically had a limited selection of drawing applications, but with recent additions to the App Store including Adobe Illustrator and Photoshop, the iPad now rivals traditional drawing tablets.
+Apps like Astropad or Duet Display also allow you to use your iPad as a second display, so you can use it to work on any program you use on your computer.

 Note: Take advantage of Appl’s education discount.